-Golden Anniversaries, which is co-presented by the St. Louis Public Library, features classic films celebrating their 50th anniversaries.
-This third edition of the event will highlight 14 films from 1970, including two double bills.
+Golden Anniversaries features classic films celebrating their 50th anniversaries.
+The fifth edition of the event highlights films from 1972.

 This year, Cinema St. Louis will hold both virtual conversations and in-person screenings as part of Golden Anniversaries.